Engage with God, through hope,

 is the Rock eternal.

-Also please read the article, “Suffering and Evil” for a bit more information on the subject.
+Also please read the article, “Suffering and Evil” for a bit more information on the subject: God’s role in related events.
 A good example of ‘hope’ in action is included there.
 I also recommend that you read “The Beatitudes” as presented in the Bible’s New Testament [Matthew 5:1-11].
 Even Jesus’ disciples suffered on their paths after his death on the cross, and Jesus prepared them for it – offering them ‘hope’.

-For the final piece of advice here, I quote this beautiful statement from Jesus.
+For the final piece of advice here, I quote this loving statement from Jesus.
 Yes, God again in the ‘person of Jesus’ is most definitely ready to assist and guide in these times.

 “Come to me, all you who are weary